victorrentea/victorrentea/README.md

 ### Hi there 👋

-You've reached my treasure mine.
-This is where I keep most of my daily training activity.
-If you look at my latest commits (and you are bright), you can see how the code in various topics evolves.
+You've reached my treasure.
+This is where I keep most of my training activity.
+If you scan my latest commits, you can see how the code in various topics evolves.

 Interested in a company or personal training?
 Check out my website for the detailed agenda, enrollment options and free goodies: